SmoothHacker/Tuscan-Leather/README.md

-# LateRegistration
+# Tuscan Leather

 A Linux Kernel Snapshot Fuzzer using KVM.

-This fuzzer allows us to run snapshot instances of the linux kernel for use in fuzzing.
-This allows us incredible performance and determinism since we can control what gets executed inside the kernel and know about it.
-Performance has been possible because of the [Kernel Virtual Machine](https://www.linux-kvm.org/page/Main_Page) (KVM).
-A bootloader allows us to boot linux, create a snapshot, fuzz, and restore all in KVM.
+Late Registration is the name for a Linux Kernel snapshot fuzzer.
+The goal for this project is to be able to fuzz complex functionality of the Linux Kernel that would ordinarily require time consuming environment setup that would be difficult to reproduce solely using coverage based fuzzing techniques.
+To aid us in this project we will use the [Kernel Virtual Machine Platform](https://www.linux-kvm.org/page/Main_Page)(KVM) to create our virtual machines.
+The design of the fuzzer component of this project will be based on LibFuzzer where the developer has to define the fuzzing environment through the use of a C program acting as an initrd and an ioctl-based API provided by the OS Handler character device driver.

 ## Usage

-`./LateRegistration <Path to bzImage> <initrd>`
+`./Tuscan-Leather <Path to bzImage> <initrd>`

 ## OS Handler

-The OS Handler is a kernel module that allows the fuzz case runner to communicate with the hypervisor.
-Currently the kernel module is a character device that allows the fuzz case runner to issue IOCTL commands.
+The OS Handler is a character device driver that allows the fuzz case runner to issue IOCTL commands that are received by the KVM hypervisor.
 Available commands are in [fuzzRunner.h](os-handler/fuzzRunner.h).

 ## Future Plans

-* Guest Memory Access System
-  * An API to access and modify vm memory.
-Useful for the breakpoint system
-* Breakpoint System
-  * We place a breakpoint at the start of all kernel basic blocks.
-This allows us to track if we're hitting new kernel code
-* Syscall Fuzzing
-  * Basic version of syscall fuzzing
-    * Likely restricted set because of parameters and structs
-* Device Driver Fuzzing
+1. Device Fuzzing

-  * Allows basic emulation of a physical device
+* Ability to emulate physical devices to fuzz device drivers
+    * emulation allows ability to have introspection at the "hardware" end
-  * PCI, USB, Bluetooth, Network, etc...
+* Possibility to fuzz PCI, USB, etc...

-* OS Handler
+2. OS Handler

-  * Kernel Module that allows communication with a fuzz case runner and the harness
+* Kernel module that allows communication between the harness and the userland in the guest vm.
+* character device driver with an ioctl-based API that issues commands via I/O ports and MMIO.

+3. Snapshots

+* Would like to implement a delta-based snapshot restoration scheme.
+Should lead to faster restoration times and more fuzz cases per second.

+4. Breakpoint API

+* Allows easy way to introspect kernel functions.
+    * Kernel Module Loading, Kernel Panics, Coverage Info, I/O port allocation, task structures.
+    * Requires way to interact with virtual memory.
+* Desired breakpoints to be fed by a text file containing kernel addresses

+5. Status Menu / Code Base Refactor

+* Show statistics about the vm
+    * Clk cycles/Reset, Mem usage, % in vm code, etc...

+6. Mutator for Device Driver Fuzzing

+* Structure aware mutator for device driver ioctl fuzzing

+7. Multi-vm

+* Ability to spin up multiple virtual machines to have concurrent kernel fuzzing
+* Requires architecture restructure to manage multiple VMs
+* Would use an IPC mechanism to orchestrate threads